Guglielmo Marconi: Transmission breakthrough

 In 1896, Marconi spoke with his family friend Carlo Gardini, Honorary Consul at the United States Consulate in Bologna, about leaving Italy to go to Great Britain.
-Gardini wrote a letter of introduction to the Ambassador of Italy in London, Annibale Ferrero, explaining who Marconi was and about his extraordinary discoveries.
+Gardini wrote a letter of introduction to the Ambassador of Italy in London, Annibale Ferrero, explaining who Marconi was and describing his discoveries.
 In his response, Ambassador Ferrero advised them not to reveal Marconi's results until after a patent was obtained.
-He also encouraged Marconi to come to Britain, where he believed it would be easier to find the necessary funds to convert his experiments into practical use.
+He also encouraged Marconi to come to Britain, where he believed it would be easier to find the necessary funds to turn his experiments into practical use.
 Finding little interest or appreciation for his work in Italy, Marconi travelled to London in early 1896 at the age of 21, accompanied by his mother, to seek support for his work.
-(He spoke fluent English in addition to Italian.)
-Marconi arrived at Dover, and the Customs officer opened his case to find various apparatuses.
-The customs officer immediately contacted the Admiralty in London.
-With worries in the UK about Italian anarchists and suspicion Marconi was importing a bomb, his equipment was destroyed.
+He spoke fluent English in addition to Italian.
+Marconi arrived at Dover, where a Customs officer opened his case and found various apparatuses.
+The officer contacted the Admiralty in London, and, amid concerns in the United Kingdom about Italian anarchists and suspicion that Marconi might be importing a bomb, his equipment was destroyed.

-While in the UK, Marconi gained the interest and support of William Preece, the Chief Electrical Engineer of the General Post Office (the GPO).
+While in the United Kingdom, Marconi gained the interest and support of William Preece, the Chief Electrical Engineer of the General Post Office (GPO).
 Marconi applied for a patent on 2 June 1896.
-British Patent number 12039 titled "Improvements in Transmitting Electrical impulses and Signals, and in Apparatus therefor", which became the first patent for a communication system based on radio waves.
+British Patent number 12039, titled "Improvements in Transmitting Electrical impulses and Signals, and in Apparatus therefor", became the first patent for a communication system based on radio waves.

 Demonstrations and achievements

 British Post Office engineers inspect Marconi's radio equipment during a demonstration on Flat Holm Island in the Bristol Channel, 13 May 1897.
 The transmitter is at the centre, the coherer receiver below it, and the pole supporting the wire antenna is visible at top.

-Marconi made the first demonstration of his system for the British government in July 1896.
-A further series of demonstrations for the British followed, and, by March 1897, Marconi had transmitted Morse code signals over a distance of about 3 mi across Salisbury Plain.
-On 13 May 1897, Marconi sent the first ever wireless communication over the open sea – a message was transmitted over the Bristol Channel from Flat Holm Island to Lavernock Point near Cardiff, a distance of 3 mi.
+Marconi gave a series of demonstrations in Britain in 1896 and 1897, including in London, on Salisbury Plain, and across the Bristol Channel.
+By March 1897, he had transmitted Morse code signals over a distance of about 3 mi across Salisbury Plain.
+On 13 May 1897, Marconi sent the first wireless communication over open sea: a message was transmitted over the Bristol Channel from Flat Holm Island to Lavernock Point near Cardiff, a distance of 3 mi.
 The message read "Are you ready".
 The transmitting equipment was almost immediately relocated to Brean Down Fort on the Somerset coast, stretching the range to 10 mi.

 Plaque on the outside of the BT Centre in London, commemorating Marconi's first public transmission of wireless signals.

 Impressed by these and other demonstrations, Preece introduced Marconi's ongoing work to the general public at two important London lectures: "Telegraphy without Wires", at the Toynbee Hall on 11 December 1896; and "Signalling through Space without Wires", given to the Royal Institution on 4 June 1897.